xmos/lib_src/doc/rst/programming_guide/fixed_ratio_src.rst

 .. warning::
     These SRC components have been deprecated.
-For new designs using xcore-ai, please use the XS3 optimized components which provide both much better performance and use approximately half of the MIPS.
+For new designs using XCORE-AI, please use the XS3 optimized components which provide both much better performance and use approximately half of the MIPS.
 See `ff3_voice_vpu_hdr`_

 ..
   .. doxygenvariable:: src_ff3v_fir_coefs_debug